This card is no longer available to new customers.

 Summing up – NAB Rewards Visa

 The NAB Rewards Visa currently has a low signup bonus, and if your focus is on maximing points earn from spend then there are other cards on the market with more lucrative earn rates.

-NAB Rewards has a couple of good transfer partners in Velocity and Asia Miles, and some unique redemption options from the AFL – but for serious points collectors, it’s probably worth looking for a card with higher earn rates.
+NAB Rewards has a couple of good transfer partners in Velocity, Asia Miles and KrisFlyer miles, and some unique redemption options from the AFL – but for serious points collectors, it’s probably worth looking for a card with higher earn rates.